 IV - Rules about Ranks other than Species

+3.23

-3.22.
-Every individual virus is a physical entity and treated as belonging to a number of taxa of hierarchical ranks, some of which may remain undefined.
+Every individual MGE is a physical entity and treated as belonging to a number of taxa of hierarchical ranks, some of which may remain undefined.

-3.23.
+V - Rules about Viruses

+3.24

 Other than species, the ranks currently in use in virus taxonomy, from most to least diverse, are realm, subrealm, kingdom, subkingdom, phylum, subphylum, class, subclass, order, suborder, family, subfamily, genus and subgenus.
 The names for these ranks shall be single words ending with the suffixes “-viria”, “-vira”, “-virae”, “-virites”, “-viricota”, “-viricotina”, “viricetes”, “-viricetidae”, “-virales”, “-virineae”, “-viridae”, “-virinae”, “-virus" and “-virus”, respectively.

-Comment: No ranks other than those specified in Rule 3.23 are currently approved by ICTV
+Comment: No ranks other than those specified in Rule 3.23 are currently approved by ICTV.

-3.24.
+3.25

 The classification of a virus at the species and genus ranks is mandatory.
 Classification may also encompass any further number of taxa at higher hierarchical ranks

-3.25.
-Approval of a new genus must be accompanied by the approval of a type species.

-V - Rules about Sub-viral Agents

-Viroids and satellite nucleic acids

 3.26

-Rules concerned with the classification of viruses shall also apply to the classification of viroids and satellite nucleic acids.
+Approval of a new virus genus must be accompanied by the approval of a type species.

+V - Rules about Virus-like Mobile Genetic Elements

 3.27

+Rules concerned with the classification of viruses shall also apply to the classification of virus-like MGEs.

+3.27.1

+The formal endings for taxon names of satellite nucleic acids are the suffixes "-satellitia" for realms, "-satellita" for subrealms, "-satellitiae" for kingdoms, "-satellitites" for subkingdoms, "-satelliticota" for phyla, "-satelliticotina" for subphyla, "-satelliticetes" for classes, "-satelliticetidea" for subclasses, "-satellitales" for orders, "-satellitineae" for suborders, "-satellitidae" for families, "-satellitinae" for subfamilies, and "-satellite" for genera and subgenera.

+Comment: For example, the species Ageratum yellow vein betasatellite is included in the genus Betasatellite of the family Tolecusatellitidae.

+3.27.2

-The formal endings for taxa of viroids are the suffixes "-viroidia" for realms, "-viroida" for subrealms, "-viroidiae" for kingdoms, "-viroidites" for subkingdoms, "-viroidicota" for phyla, "-viroidicotina" for subphyla, "-viroidicetes" for classes, "-viroidicetidea" for subclasses, "-viroidales" for orders, "-viroidineae" for suborders, "-viroidae" for families, "-viroidinae" for subfamilies, "-viroid" for genera and subgenera, and the word "viroid" for species.
+The formal endings for taxon names of viroids are the suffixes "-viroidia" for realms, "-viroida" for subrealms, "-viroidiae" for kingdoms, "-viroidites" for subkingdoms, "-viroidicota" for phyla, "-viroidicotina" for subphyla, "-viroidicetes" for classes, "-viroidicetidea" for subclasses, "-viroidales" for orders, "-viroidineae" for suborders, "-viroidae" for families, "-viroidinae" for subfamilies, and "-viroid" for genera and subgenera.

-Comment: For example, the species Potato spindle tuber viroid is classified in the genus Pospiviroid, and the family Pospiviroidae.
+Comment: For example, the species Potato spindle tuber viroid is included in the genus Pospiviroid of the family Pospiviroidae.

+Paraviral mobile genetic elements: viriforms

+3.27.3

+The formal endings for taxon names of viriforms are the suffixes "-viriformoidia" for realms, "-viriformoida" for subrealms, "-viriformiae" for kingdoms, "-viriformites" for subkingdoms, "-viriformicota" for phyla, "-viriformicotina" for subphyla, "-viriformicetes" for classes, "-viriformicetidea" for subclasses, "-viriformales" for orders, "-viriformineae" for suborders, "-viriformae" for families, "-viriforminae" for subfamilies, and "-viriform" for genera and subgenera.

+VI - Rules for Orthography

 3.28

-The formal endings for taxa of satellite nucleic acids are the suffixes "-satellitia" for realms, "-satellita" for subrealms, "-satellitiae" for kingdoms, "-satellitites" for subkingdoms, "-satelliticota" for phyla, "-satelliticotina" for subphyla, "-satelliticetes" for classes, "-satelliticetidea" for subclasses, "-satellitales" for orders, "-satellitineae" for suborders, "-satellitidae" for families, "-satellitinae" for subfamilies, and "-satellite" for subgenera and genera.

-Comment: For example, the species Ageratum yellow vein betasatellite is classified in the genus Betasatellite, and the family Tolecusatellitidae.

-Other Sub-viral Agents

-3.29

-Retrotransposons are considered to be viruses in classification and nomenclature.

-VI - Rules for Orthography

-3.30